johnssproul/RepeatProfiler/output/index.md

 ### `plots_single_copy`

 This folder is only generated if the '-singlecopy' normalization flag is used.
 It has coverage profiles for each single copy gene.
-This ~~(as well as the Run_summary.csv table)~~ helps confirm that read mapping patterns on single-copy genes are in line with expectations and lead to reasonable normalized estimates (i.e., they don't show some unexpectedly high coverage region that could skew estimates).
+This helps confirm that read mapping patterns on single-copy genes are in line with expectations and lead to reasonable normalized estimates (i.e., they don't show some unexpectedly high coverage region that could skew estimates).

 ### `map_depth_allrefs`